sgregory32/CleanArchitecture.Net/README.md

 ## .Net Core 3.0 C# Api example using Clean Architecture

-This solution consists of a .Net Core 3.0 C# Api developed using Clean Architecture principles.
-The solution contains the Api, Infrastructure, Core, and Test projects.
-The solution utilizes the EntityFramework ORM with a Repository pattern for data access which is accomplished by a single generic, asychronous repository interface.
-Logging is also implemented using Serilog.
+This solution consists of a simple .Net Core 3.0 C# API developed using Clean Architecture principles.
+The solution contains the API, Infrastructure, Core, and Test projects.
+The Infrastructure project utilizes the EntityFramework ORM with a Repository pattern for data access which is accomplished by a single, generic repository interface.
+Logging is implemented using Microsoft.Extensions.Logging interface with Serilog as the provider.

-Swagger has also been implemented but in order to view the endpoints, a database needs to be created & the connection strings in the api project/appsettings.json file will need to be modified to reflect your database implementation.
+Swagger has also been implemented but in order to view the endpoints, a database needs to be created & connection strings in the API project/appsettings.json file will need to be modified to reflect your database implementation.
 The SQL scripts to create the database tables are included in the "docs" folder.

-Clean Architecture in this example is obtained through the implementation of the following:
+Clean Architecture in this example is obtained through architecture & the implementation of SOLID OOP principles including the following:

-* Separation of Concerns/Single Responsibility: Api, Infrastructure (Data Access), Core (Domain models & generic, asynchronous repository interface)
+* Separation of Concerns/Single Responsibility: API, Infrastructure (Data Access), Core (Domain models & generic repository interface)
-* Dependency Inversion Principle: All concrete class packages connect only through abstractions (interface or abstract class packages )
+* Dependency Inversion Principle: All concrete class packages connect through abstractions (interfaces or abstract classes )
-* Explicit Dependencies Principle: All dependencies requested via constructor
+* Explicit Dependencies Principle/Dependency Injection: All dependencies requested via constructor

 ### Project Structure

-* The Api project contains the REST endpoints, validation filters, log files, AutoMapper maps, DTO models, & configuration.
+* The API project contains the REST endpoints, validation filters, logging &  files, AutoMapper maps, DTO models, & configuration.
-* The Infrastructure project contains the EntityFramework database context component & the generic, asynchronous EntityFramework repository implementation.
+* The Infrastructure project contains the EntityFramework database context component & generic repository implementation.
-* The Core project contains the business domain entities, and generic, asynchronous repository inteface.
+* The Core project contains the business domain entities, and generic repository inteface.

 ![Clean Architecture Diagram](clean_architecture.png)
 Clean Architecture Diagram

 From the diagram above, all projects depend on the core project; all dependencies point inward to this core.
 Inner projects define interfaces, outer projects implement the interfaces.
 None of the projects reference outward-positioned projects - inward references only.

 1.)
-The Api project has references to the Infrastructure and Core projects.
+The API project has references to the Infrastructure and Core projects.
 2.)
 The Infrastructure project only references the Core project.
 3.)
 The Core project has no other project references.